Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 Mellanox Ethernet and InfiniBand solutions were selected as the interconnect of choice for the new EPYC platforms from AMD announced in the second quarter.
 Furthermore, Mellanox solutions have been fully optimized for new Intel Xeon Scalable processor-based platforms announced in July.
 The increase in CPU core count and performance requires scalable, smart interconnect offload engines to provide users with the highest return on investment.

 During the second quarter, our Ethernet revenues delivered sequential growth as deployment of 25 gigabit solutions remained robust and saw increasing levels of adoption across a broader base of customers.
 Customer demand for Mellanox's 25 gigabit and above Ethernet NICs increased sequentially in the second quarter.
-Mellanox remains the leader in 25 gigabit and above Ethernet NICs with the majority of market share for third-party analysis.
+Mellanox remains the leader in 25 gigabit and above Ethernet NICs, with the majority of market share for third-party analysis.

 We see multiple catalysts for year-over-year Ethernet NIC growth through the remainder of 2017 and into 2018.
 The introduction of next-generation x86 server processors will shift high-end OEM server shipments to 25 gigabit per second.
 Mellanox is the preferred NIC deployed in global OEM shipments of 25 gigabit and above.
 This is the first time that Mellanox Ethernet NICs are the preferred choice for OEM servers.
 Global OEM revenues saw strong sequential growth in the quarter, and we anticipate continued growth through 2017 and beyond.